How do I know if I have Low T?

 Absolutely no women or children should come in contact with NKNW.
 Our packaging is very clear on this.
 You also need to be careful about letting women or children touch your shoulders before you've washed them, especially within 2 hours of application.

-Otherwise your girlfriend will end up with a moustache. . . which sounds funny for a second, but it really isn't a joke.
+Otherwise your girlfriend will end up with a mustache. . . which sounds funny for a second, but it really isn't a joke.
 Her fertility, mood, and other things can be effected.
+It may even raise her risk for cancer.

 Why is it called "NKNW"?